The Cure for Innovation FOMO

 Focus forces some key behaviors for success: Defining and adhering to goals and vision, prioritizing ruthlessly, and creating constraints that allow creativity and truly new thinking to bloom.

-Focus doesn’t mean eliminating or ignoring areas for innovation.
+Focus doesn’t mean eliminating or ignoring areas for digital transformation.
 Rather, it means being strategic and intentional about how you apply your resources and the outcomes you want to achieve.
 We advocate taking three key steps to gain focus and avoid Innovation FOMO:

 1. Map Out Areas of Opportunity

 Just as you wouldn’t plan a vacation by choosing a hotel before you choose a country and city, you wouldn’t, or shouldn’t, plan digital transformation activities without mapping out the areas of opportunity.
 We’re not looking for solutions yet.
 Rather we’re establishing all the arenas where there is potential for change.

 To map out these areas, start your innovation process not with ideation but with a broad survey of the landscape that gives both your team and stakeholders as complete a picture of the state of your customers, your company and your industry as possible.
 The time and investment required to do this will pay dividends in providing you with a big-picture view that helps you decide where to start.

 This research effort could be defined in many ways, but a few major areas I would be sure to include are:

 - Your customer base: How are they working today, what is going well for them, and what’s keeping them up at night?

 - Any digital transformation efforts in progress at your own company: What projects are being planned or are currently underway?